subsquid-labs/squid-evm-template/README.md

 # 3. Start a Postgres database container and detach
 sqd up

-# 4. Start the processor
+# 4. Build and start the processor
 sqd process

 # 5. The command above will block the terminal